 Looking ahead a few years, and based in large part on the efforts we’ve made in the past several months, I see my role evolving from one that is often reactive based on the work coming in, to one where I am able to take some self-service estimating and budgeting tools proactively into the firm so that lawyers can do some of the more repeatable pricing activities quickly and confidently without needing to pull me in.
 That keeps the staffing lean, minimizes workflow bottlenecks, and frees me up to do some of the longer-term work that the firm has planned in order to continue to thrive in the face of a rapidly changing industry.

 My personal dream is to create a sandbox environment where our attorneys can run a matter in real time against parallel scenarios with other fee structures to see what might have happened.
 Obviously, it’s not simple, but I would love to have some data showing that AFAs are possible without having to dramatically change how a lawyer practices law.

 Until then, I guess it’s a good thing Excel is my favorite video game.
 Plus, I know I’m not alone in feeling overwhelmed as a “new” pricing professional within a law firm, and that knowledge helps.

-Thomson Reuters Legal Executive Institute has invited me to share my experiences in the first of a multi-part webinar series titled, “Building the Pricing Machine”.
-My session, “In the Deep End,” will kick off this series and will look at the experiences of those pricing professionals who have deep experience in the industry but are new to their firm, and those who are longstanding members of their firm’s leadership.
+Thomson Reuters Legal Executive Institute invited me to share my experiences in the first of a multi-part webinar series titled, “Building the Pricing Machine”.
+My session, “In the Deep End,” kicked off this series and looked at the experiences of those pricing professionals who have deep experience in the industry but are new to their firm, and those who are longstanding members of their firm’s leadership.